isomerpages/ogp-designers/index.md

         problem solvers in an ever evolving digital world with empathy and humility.
       url: www.google.com
-  - resources:
-      title: Latest from OGP
-      subtitle: News & Announcements
-      button: View all
-  - infopic:
-      title: OGP team won a grand prize at BFG 2023
-      subtitle: in the spotlight
-      description: Congratulations to the NoteFlow team for being one of the teams selected to receive $10,000 in funding to further develop their products!
-      image: /images/noteflow2.jpg
-      alt: Image alt text
   - infopic:
       title: A message from our Principal
       subtitle: Welcome to OGP